Remote Operations

 Enter the new mailing address of the business.

-If the new mailing address is located in the US, the entire address should be written in the first field.
-If the new address is not located in the US the foreign country name, foreign province / county, and foreign postal code fields should also be completed.
+If the new mailing address is located in the U.S., the entire address should be written in the first field.
+If the new address is not located in the U.S., the foreign country name, foreign province/county, and foreign postal code fields should also be completed.

 Section 7